The Centre for Fashion Diversity & Social Change

 Current & Past Collaborations

-Fashion Studies, external link is an open-access, academic journal in fashion that celebrates multiple ways of knowing and sharing that knowledge.
+Fashion Studies, external link, opens in new window is an open-access, academic journal in fashion that celebrates multiple ways of knowing and sharing that knowledge.
 It is published annually by Ryerson University’s Centre for Fashion Diversity and Social Change.
 Fashion Studies is available to all at no cost to readers or authors.
 The co-founders of this open-access, academic journal in fashion are Fashion faculty, Dr. Ben Barry and Dr. Alison Matthews David.

 Access the volumes published below: